guyoung72/Stock-Interactive-Visualizer/README.md

-# first_trading_proj
+# Stock Interactive Visualization

 This Github will include the following projects:
-1. Word clouds showing current news key words for each NASDAQ stock
+1. Interactive visualization charts of stocks using Yahoo Finance package
-2. Trading bot (may need personal account)
+2. Word clouds showing current news key words for each NASDAQ stock